-First Draft: 9/03/2001 Current Draft: 3/14/2008
+First Draft: 9/03/2001 Current Draft: 2/1/2009

-^{}We are grateful for comments from John Graham, Roni Michaely, Robert McDonald, two anonymous referees, and participants in seminars at the University of Colorado, Cornell University, and the University of Washington.
+^{}We are grateful for comments from John Graham, Roni Michaely, Robert McDonald, two anonymous referees, and participants in seminars at the University of Colorado, Cornell University, Claremont McKenna College, University of Washington, and the Australian National University.
 We are solely responsible for any remaining errors.